 Turtl supports embedding Marketo forms in place of the Turtl native form.
 All Turtl needs is a little bit of information about your form and this article will show you how this is done.

-Please Note: With Marketo Integration complete, you will be able to see leads from your embedded Marketo form in your Turtl analytics dashboard.
+Note: With Marketo Integration complete, you will be able to see leads from your embedded Marketo form in your Turtl analytics dashboard.
 These leads will appear in the Known Readers section or in your analytics csv.
 Otherwise, your leads will only be located in Marketo.
 You can read more about Individual Reader Analytics here.
-Please reach out to your Customer Success Manager if you would like to add this integration, as this may come at an additional cost.

 1. Create your form and find the embed code